I overheard a man on Manly Wharf beach one afternoon and his story became one of the most compelling interviews.

 It resonated for many people at the time.

 My go-to story.
+I was getting there.
+Circuitously.

-I was drifting down the Corso, east to west, stopping to pick up litter, having little chats or smiles or nods, when I stopped at the NAB to get some cash.
+I was drifting down the Corso, east to west, stopping to pick up litter, having little chats or smiles or nods, when I stopped at an ATM to get some cash.
 There were three gorgeous young women in front of me, one each at either ATM, and one in the shotgun position behind them.
 But the last of these was not very focussed on her turn in line, because when one of the front two peeled off, she was still lolling her head and gazing off into the middle distance in the most attractive manner.

 I waited a polite interval and then strike me down if I knew or know now why I did this, but I asked her, “Excusez-moi, vous attendez?”

 I hadn’t heard any of the three women say a word.
 They were wearing very neutral clothes (and looked three x a million dollars).
+No Eiffel Towers or Je Ne Sais Quoi motifs.

 None of us could work out why I had asked if the third one was waiting in French.